-If you have other cats inside the house, isolate the affected cat from the others to prevent transmission.
 A good habit of washing your hands before petting your other cats will also help reduce an outbreak at home.
-Set aside a different bowl and litter box, even brushes, for your sick cat as well.

 House sanitation is important to deactivate the virus.
 The virus is susceptible to commercial disinfectants and detergents, so house disinfection is a must.
 The virus is also deactivated at a temperature of 37oC so you may also want to keep your cats warm.

 Finally, try to minimize stress in your household.
 Not only will this contribute to a cat’s general well-being, but you can also lessen the chance that a latent infection resurfaces when your cat is subjected to stress.

 Some tips to minimize stress for your cat include:

 - Anticipate stressful events that might perturb your cat.
 Shy cats may benefit from being isolated in your home if you have visitors over, for example.

 - Always make sure your cat has a secluded and clean area that they can retreat to and feel safe in.
 If it begins to feel overwhelmed by activity in your home, it knows that it has an accessible place to go hang out in until the commotion passes.

 - If there is a persistent dog barking in your neighborhood or construction nearby your home, leaving a radio on as a source of white noise can help drown out potentially spooky sounds to your cat.